-With the included level slider in the example 5 we can interactively change
+With the included level slider in example 5, we can interactively change the

 If you use the even darker dark-mode, true black, you may want to have a different saturation for your dark scheme colors compared to standard dark-mode surface.
 You could easily implement that adjustment with this feature.